If you’re worried about paying for college,

 Awarding Financial Aid

 How Financial Aid is Awarded

 We make every effort to meet your financial need through a combination of aid programs.
-The amount awarded, using the “first-come, first-served” basis, while limited funds are available, will be based on:
+Awards are given on a first-come, first-served basis.
+Limited funds are available, and they will be based on:

-- The limitations imposed by the various financial aid programs, and
+- The limitations imposed by the various financial aid programs

 Once a Financial Aid Package Has Been Awarded